Tourist Attractions Reopening in China: What Does it Mean for U.S. Sports?

 When Will Sports Return to Normal?

-While most events scheduled to be held from now through May have been postponed or cancelled, summer remains an open question – although leading event owners of summer and late-summer events have published statements, noting they are continuing to evaluate the situation.
+While most events scheduled to be held from now through May have been postponed or cancelled, summer remains an open question – although many leading event owners of summer and late-summer events have published statements, noting they are continuing to evaluate the situation.
+Even better news comes as some major event owners have announced events for later in the year, including USA Triathlon, which is hosting its Off Road National Championships in September.
+Oh, and the Official UFO Festival (including its 5K Alien Chase) is still on for this July in Roswell, New Mexico.